rajatdugar/AI-Enhanced-Wireless-Power-Transfer-System-Integrating-Maxwell-s-Legacy-for-Sustainable-EV-Charging/README.md

-# AI-Enhanced-Wireless-Power-Transfer-System-Integrating-Maxwell-s-Legacy-for-Sustainable-EV-Charging
-Designed a WPT system with Arduino and Raspberry Pi Pico for real-time voltage monitoring, fault detection using CNN, RNN, and RL models, and coil performance simulation in MATLAB, tools used Arduino IDE, Python, TensorFlow
+Designed a WPT system with Arduino and Raspberry Pi Pico for real-time voltage monitoring, fault detection using CNN, RNN, and
+RL models, and coil performance simulation in MATLAB, tools used Arduino IDE, Python, TensorFlow
+• Represented my college at the 3rd International Conference on Generative, Explainable AI & ML (SAGE–AIML’25), AIMST University, Malaysia.
+Honored with the Best Paper Award for the research ISBN: 978-81-971457-3-5